alistairjoelquinn/wedding-invites/README.md

 ![thanks message](https://res.cloudinary.com/dtirfwiy8/image/upload/v1644565042/wedding/thanks_prgash.png)

 The application has an admin dashboard for managing responses.
-The main user can access this by visiting the `/admin`.
+The main user can access this by visiting `/admin`.
 Two stage auth is being used to access the dashboard as in contains all user information.
 Without an appropriate session object, a user would be redirected before being able to enter the additional admin password.

 ![Admin login](https://res.cloudinary.com/dtirfwiy8/image/upload/v1644565042/wedding/admin-login_hrmrdw.png)

-Having entered the admin password correctly, the main user can see each guest with their response details list one by one.
+Having entered the admin password correctly, the main user can see each guest with their responses listed one by one.

 ![admin panel](https://res.cloudinary.com/dtirfwiy8/image/upload/v1644566330/wedding/admin-1_aj83fj.png)

-In order to conveniently access the data the user needs, RSVPs can be filter on certain criteria.
+In order to conveniently access the data the user needs, RSVPs can be filtered on certain criteria.

 ![admin panel filters](https://res.cloudinary.com/dtirfwiy8/image/upload/v1644566330/wedding/admin-2_poi1fd.png)